davidjbradshaw/iframe-resizer/README.md

 * Detects changes to the DOM that can cause the page to resize using [MutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver).
 * Detects events that can cause the page to resize (Window Resize, CSS Animation and Transition, Device Orientation and Mouse events).
 * Simplified messaging from iFrame to host page via [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/window.postMessage).
-* Fixes in page links in iFrame and supports links from the iFrame to the parent page.
+* Fixes in page links in iFrame and supports links between the iFrame and parent page.
 * Provides custom sizing and scrolling methods.
 * Works with [ViewerJS](http://viewerjs.org/) to support PDF and ODF documents.
 * Fallback support down to IE8.